apache/trafficcontrol/docs/source/api/cachegroups.rst

 :localizationMethods:           Array of enabled localization methods (as strings)
 :fallbacks:                     Array of fallback server hostnames
 :name:                          The name of the :term:`Cache Group` entry
-:parentCachegroupId:            ID of this :term:`Cache Group`\ 's parent :term:`Cache Group` (if any)
+:parentCachegroupId:            ID of this :term:`Cache Group`'s parent :term:`Cache Group` (if any)
-:parentCachegroupName:          Name of this :term:`Cache Group`\ 's parent :term:`Cache Group` (if any)
+:parentCachegroupName:          Name of this :term:`Cache Group`'s parent :term:`Cache Group` (if any)
-:secondaryParentCachegroupId:   ID of this :term:`Cache Group`\ 's secondary parent :term:`Cache Group` (if any)
+:secondaryParentCachegroupId:   ID of this :term:`Cache Group`'s secondary parent :term:`Cache Group` (if any)
-:secondaryParentCachegroupName: Name of this :term:`Cache Group`\ 's secondary parent :term:`Cache Group` (if any)
+:secondaryParentCachegroupName: Name of this :term:`Cache Group`'s secondary parent :term:`Cache Group` (if any)
 :shortName:                     Abbreviation of the :term:`Cache Group` name
-:typeId:                        Unique identifier for the 'Type' of :term:`Cache Group` entry
+:typeId:                        Unique identifier for the ':term:`Type`' of :term:`Cache Group` entry
-:typeName:                      The name of the type of :term:`Cache Group` entry
+:typeName:                      The name of the :term:`type` of :term:`Cache Group` entry

 .. code-block:: http